 The district works with the state’s other water management districts, Florida Department of Environmental Protection, local governments and stakeholders to address water supply on a regional basis.
 Using detailed hydrologic data, the district sets minimum flows and levels for rivers, lakes and springs to ensure that water use does not cause significant harm to these important resources.
 The district and partners investigate, develop and implement supplemental (alternative) water supply projects.
 The district’s planning process is ongoing and plans are continually updated to reflect current and projected conditions, such as changes in anticipated population growth or decline that may result in changes to how much water a region will need and where the water may come from to meet those needs.
 Water conservation is a key component of ensuring an adequate water supply.

-The district employees both structural and non-structural techniques to provide flood protection.
-The district is the local sponsor of two federal flood control projects: The Upper St. Johns River Basin Project and the Ocklawaha River Basin portion of the Four River Basins, Florida Project.
-These projects include 111 miles of federal levees, approximately 100 miles on non-federal levees, 11 major water control structures and approximately 50 minor water control structures.
-Non-structural flood protection is achieved through stormwater management rules, purchase and conservation of floodplain wetlands to provide floodwater storage and the collection and dissemination of hydrologic data to guide flood preparedness and responses.
+The district employs both structural and non-structural techniques to provide flood protection.
+Structural flood protection includes constructed levees, water control structures and pump stations to physically hold back potential floodwaters from downstream areas and control the water levels in the areas behind these structures.
+A key element in the district’s structural flood protection is our role as local sponsor of two federal flood control projects: The Upper St. Johns River Basin Project and the Ocklawaha River Basin portion of the Four River Basins, Florida Project.
+In total, the district maintains 115 miles of U.S. Army Corps of Engineers (USACE)/District-constructed flood control levees, 175 miles of farm/project levees, 12 major flood control structures, 76 minor water control structures, 15 weirs, and 12 pump stations.
+Non-structural flood protection is achieved through management of water control structures to ensure compliance with regulation schedules and to minimize upstream and downstream flooding, implementation of stormwater management rules, purchase and conservation of floodplain wetlands to provide floodwater storage, and the collection and dissemination of hydrologic data to guide flood preparedness and responses.

 The district’s stewardship of natural systems is divided between lands it has acquired as well as the natural lands and waters within its boundaries.
 Most of the natural systems benefits to the lands not owned by the district come from effective permitting, water quality improvement projects, minimum flows and levels and cost-share projects.
 The district is the lead manager of more than 425,000 acres of public land it has purchased, while it manages another 335,000 acres through a variety of partnerships with numerous agencies and local governments.
 Important activities include hydrologic restoration of altered drainage, invasive species management, use of prescribed fire for restoration and wildfire prevention, and providing resource-based recreation opportunities.